What is International Protection

 Note: If you are detained by An Garda Síochána (Irish police) and wish to apply for asylum, you should inform a police officer.
 They will arrange for an application to be made for you.

-You can apply for asylum in Ireland if you arrive here and cannot return to your home country because of various reasons to include your fear of persecution if you were to return.
+You can apply for Asylum/International Protection in Ireland if you arrive here and cannot return to your home country because of various reasons to include your fear of persecution and/or serious harm if you were to return.

 Your family and their applications for asylum